magenta-aps/fastrampqi/README.md

 # FastRAMQPI

-FastRAMQPI is an opinionated library for FastAPI and RAMQP.
+FastRAMQPI is an opinionated library for OS2mo integrations.

-It is implemented as a thin wrapper around `FastAPI` and `RAMQP`.
-It is very MO specific.

 ## Usage